CleverRaven/Cataclysm-DDA/doc/SOUNDPACKS.md

 ### Vehicle

-Engine and other parts in action.
-Defaults are executed when specific option is not defined.
+Engines and other parts in action.
+The defaults are executed when a specific option is not defined.

 * `engine_start <vehicle_part>`: specific engine start (ID of any `engine`/`motor`/`steam_engine`/`paddle`/`oar`/`sail`/etc.)
 * `engine_start combustion|electric|muscle|wind`: default engine starts groups
-* `engine_stop <vehicle_part>`: specific engine stop (ID of any `engine`/`motor`/`steam_engine`/`paddle`/`oar`/`sail`/etc. )
+* `engine_stop <vehicle_part>`: specific engine stop (ID of any `engine`/`motor`/`steam_engine`/`paddle`/`oar`/`sail`/etc.)
 * `engine_stop combustion|electric|muscle|wind`: default engine stop groups

   Internal engine sound is dynamically pitch shifted depending on vehicle speed.
 It is an ambient looped sound with a dedicated channel.
 * `engine_working_internal <vehicle_part>`: sound of engine working heard inside vehicle
 * `engine_working_internal combustion|electric|muscle|wind`: default engine working (inside) groups

   External engine sound volume and pan is dynamically shifted depending on distance and angle to vehicle.
 Volume heard at given distance is linked to engine's `noise_factor` and stress to the engine (see `vehicle::noise_and_smoke()`).
-It is an ambient looped sound with dedicated channel.
-This is a single-channel solution (TODO: multi-channel for every heard vehicle); it picks loudest heard vehicle.
+It is an ambient looped sound with its own dedicated channel.
+This is a single-channel solution that picks loudest heard vehicle (TODO: multi-channel for every heard vehicle).
 There is no pitch shift here (may be introduced when need for it emerges).
 * `engine_working_external <vehicle_part>`: sound of engine working heard outside vehicle
 * `engine_working_external combustion|electric|muscle|wind`: default engine working (outside) groups

   `gear_up`/`gear_down` is done automatically by pitch manipulation.
-Gear shift is dependent on max safe speed, and works on the assumption that there are 6 forward gears, and that gear 0 is neutral, and gear -1 is reverse.
+Gear shift is dependent on max safe speed, and works on the assumption that there are 6 forward gears, gear 0 is neutral, and gear -1 is reverse.
 * `vehicle gear_shift`
 * `vehicle engine_backfire|engine_bangs_start|fault_immobiliser_beep|engine_single_click_fail|engine_multi_click_fail|engine_stutter_fail|engine_clanking_fail`
 * `vehicle horn_loud|horn_medium|horn_low|rear_beeper|chimes|car_alarm`
 * `vehicle reaper|scoop|scoop_thump`
-* `vehicle_open <vehicle_part>` # note: id of: doors, trunks, hatches, etc.
+* `vehicle_open <vehicle_part>` # id of: doors, trunks, hatches, etc.
 * `vehicle_close <vehicle part>`

 ### Miscellaneous